 I’ve seen many articles and videos supposedly explaining the difference between WordPress.com vs. WordPress.org.
 I’d have to say that many, perhaps most do a terrible job.

 First of all they are both referred to as a platform.
-That’s incorrect.
+I do not really agree with that and I believe that’s part of the confusion.

 WordPress.com is a platform.